-2. Snorkel at Baby Beach
+3. Get Some Sun at Baby Beach

 Baby Beach, and the beaches that border it on either side, are some of the nicest, least crowded white sand beaches on Aruba.
 They’re also a favorite for snorkeling, swimming, and basking in the sun.
 You’ll find this one on the south side of the island.

-3. Kite surf at Boca Grandi
+10. Kite surf at Boca Grandi

 More south on the eastern side of the island, the surf is bigger and the wind is stronger, which makes it perfect for kite boarding.
 If you’re a kiter then this is the perfect spot.

-4. Catch sunset at the California Lighthouse
+11. Catch Sunset at the California Lighthouse

 Since it’s high up on the island, the California Lighthouse is the perfect place to catch the sunset.
 It’s not far from Palm Beach, where most of the hotels are, so it’s easy to stop by after a long day at the beach and watch as the sun dips below the horizon.
 It’s also a good spot for stargazing and astrophotography if you’re into it.

 12. Visit the Wariruri Bridge

 After the Natural Bridge collapsed years ago, this is now the largest natural bridge on Aruba.
 It’s on a remote road that you’ll need either a 4×4 or an ATV tour to get to, but if you want to see the more adventurous side of Aruba that fewer tourists see, I recommend taking a drive all along the east coast, including this spot.

-9. See the Trinity/Tripod Bridge at sunrise
+13. See the Trinity/Tripod Bridge at Sunrise

 Yet another natural bridge, this one has three arches and is a bit less remote to reach, though you’ll still need a 4×4.
 I headed here for the sunrise thinking I’d get it rising right in front of the bridge, but it was actually a bit more to my right.
 That said, heading there first thing in the morning meant I got it all to myself!